Check out these 10 Free Online Activities for teaching English to create impressive ESL/EFL lessons!

 If there are other resources you think might be great in an online English lesson, please send us an email and let us know.

-Starting your own language school can be a rewarding career path, both financially and personally – so check out our other articles on this topic to find out everything you need to know about setting up your own eikaiwa school!
+Starting your own language school can be a rewarding career path, both financially and personally – so check out our other articles on this topic to find out everything you need to know about setting up and managing your own English language school (eikaiwa school in Japan)!